ddd3h/Falling-position-simulator2025/README.md

 # This program predicts the position of a falling balloon
-This program is for Rockoon.
+This is for Rockoon.
 For more details, see https://wasa-rocket.vercel.app/

 ## Purpose
 ・Accurately predicts the position of a falling balloon